-Two common denominators prevent the United States from becoming a "", two sides of the same coin.
+Two nearly ubiquitous common denominators prevent the United States from becoming a "", at every level of government, in nearly every district; two sides of the same coin.

 The more money and power are concentrated, the more people are excluded from decision making.
 The more people are excluded, the less our interests are represented.